Booklover00/muckraker/pages/essay-02.md

 Her investigation was published by the *Washington Post* and resulted in the senator’s resignation in 1995.
 Her work also instigated the creation of two landmark reform policies: the Senate Ethics Committee and the Congressional Accountability Act.
 The story received widespread news coverage on major platforms, including *60 Minutes*.
 Grave’s investigative work started discussions about sexual assault, especially in the workplace.

-{% include feature/image.html filename="packwood.jpeg" alt="newspaper" %}
+{% include feature/image.html filename="packwood.jpeg" alt="newspaper" caption="The Packwood story published in the Washington Post" %}

 ## From Muckrakers to Investigative Journalists